-There’s something about the simple traditional Portuguese food that I find fascinating.
+There’s something about the simple traditional Portuguese foods that I find fascinating.
 Maybe it’s the fact that they’re not so simple.

 Don’t get me wrong: These days there are wonderful new approaches to some of the more traditional Portuguese recipes.
 I can’t help but be amazed, however, at recipes that come from times when you couldn’t afford to waste.
 Sure, things like conventual sweets used leftover egg yolks (and a lot of white sugar), but they were only for a few rich people.
 The poor had to adapt to what they could afford: much less sugar, unrefined flour and a lot more cheap flavouring ingredients, like lemon peel, a dash of cinnamon or fennel seeds.

 Today, most of these “poor people’s recipes” have either disappeared or have been “modernised”, i.e., are being made with things like artificial flavourings and colourings.
 There are hundreds of such traditional recipes all over the country, sometimes with small variations whithin a region, and finding them is almost like stumbling upon a small treasure.